 statistics, applied statistics, data science, statistical computing, computational biology and genomics

-Motivated by these biological challenges, my methodological research interests fall in the following two areas: loss-based estimation with cross-validation (parametric and non-parametric density estimation and regression, variable selection) and resampling-based multiple hypothesis testing.
-I am also interested in statistical computing and I am a core developer of the Bioconductor Project, an open-source and open-development software project for the analysis of biomedical and genomic data.
+Statistical computing.
+I am also interested in statistical computing and, in particular, reproducible research.
+I am a founding core developer of the Bioconductor Project (http://www.bioconductor.org), an open-source and open-development software project for the analysis of biomedical and genomic data.